 Payment of Student Accounts

 Before the beginning of each term, the Business Office will send each student an estimated bill showing the total charges for the term and the financial aid expected to be credited to the student account for the term.
-The estimated bill will be mailed on July 18 for the fall term and on December 1 for the spring term.
+The estimated bill will be mailed mid July for the fall term and early December for the spring term.
 All charges for tuition, room and board are due approximately two weeks prior to the beginning of each term.
-Fall term balances are due August 14, 2014 and spring term balances are due January 9, 2015.
+Fall term balances are due August 15, 2016 and spring term balances are due January 6, 2017.

 If an account is not paid in full by the due date, the College regards the account as delinquent unless satisfactory financial arrangements have been made with the Business Office.
 Students with accounts considered delinquent are not entitled to future registration, room, board or issuance of transcripts.